x-abgth/new-bike-selling/README.md

-# ktm

-A new Flutter project.
+# New Bike Selling App (KTM Official App clone)

+A clone application of official KTM app developed using Flutter for front-end and PHP for back-end.
+The application is developed for educational purpose only.

 ## Getting Started